How Do People View Women With Tattoos?

 These findings add to multiple lines of evidence showing how men value women's physical attributes when judging and interacting with them.
 A healthy body of research indicates that men exalt beauty in both long-term and in short-term mating.
 Studies also show that various aspects of female appearance are used to evaluate their “mating value,” although bodily attributes are not the only criteria that are relied upon.
 Clothing appearance or color, cosmetics, and hair color have been linked to men’s approaches to and evaluations of women.
 Consistent with these studies, the results suggest that tattoos also serve as a signal to men of heightened sexual intent and/or receptivity.

 Guéguen interprets the results from an evolutionary perspective.
 Like cosmetics or clothing, some women may adorn tattoos as a way to enhance their appeal to men and, in turn, to attract more males.
 A woman has a better chance of choosing a mate of “higher quality," the thinking goes, when there are more from which to choose.
 Tattoos may then serve as an effective means to capture male attention.
-Along similar evolutionary lines, men are driven to mate with many women in order to spread their genes.
+Along similar evolutionary lines, men are driven to mate with many women to spread their genes.
 Logic then dictates that they will pursue women who display more sexual receptivity.
 Again, like cosmetics and clothing, men may see tattoos as advertising greater interest in sex on the part of women.

 Guéguen is quick to point out that this study has its share of limitations, and he recommends that future research should focus on whether the association between tattoos and promiscuity is based on men's stereotypes or real experiences.
 Nonetheless, this study offers some novel insights into why, when it comes to tattooed women, some men see body art and others see a “tramp stamp.”